reschikareem/scientific_programming/Week_11/README.md

 # Project Setup & Workflow

-Below is a structured approach to guide your project.
+Below is a structured approach to guide this workshop.
 Adapt these steps to your specific requirements.

-Note that the provided example data (car data) can be replaced by your own (properly prepared) data.
+Please use the sample data provided (car data), as this has been properly prepared.

 **Project folder structure:**